justblender/babel-plugin-react-native-unistyles/README.md

 # babel-plugin-react-native-unistyles

+> [!WARNING]
+> This project was designed for Unistyles version 2.0 and earlier.
+As of Unistyles 3.0, a built-in Babel plugin is required and it enables what this project originally aimed to do and much more.

 Experimental Babel plugin for React Native Unistyles to automatically inject `useStyles` hook whenever stylesheet is referenced.

 #### Before transformation: